ArshiAbolghasemi/gandalf/README.md

 # gandalf
-Gandalf is an AI travel planner that instantly generates custom itineraries. making trip planning effortless and enjoyable.
+Gandalf is an AI travel planner that generates itineraries. making trip planning effortless and enjoyable.